RL Modules#

 module_ckpt_path, # <- NOT an Algorithm checkpoint, but single-agent RLModule one.

-# within the algorithm, which is:
+# to the individual RLModule within the algorithm, which is:

 component="learner_group/learner/rl_module/default_policy",